 Salem Pioneer Cemetery

-The original five-acres of the historic community cemetery founded as Odd Fellows Rural Cemetery in 1854 was acquired by Chemeketa Lodge No. 1 of the Independent Order of Odd Fellows (IOOF) from the Reverend David Leslie, former Methodist missionary.
-The land claim extended south along the Territorial Road to encompass the area surrounding the location that is now the intersection of South Commercial and Hoyt streets.
+The original five acres of the historic community cemetery, founded as Odd Fellows Rural Cemetery in 1854, were acquired by Chemeketa Lodge No. 1 of the Independent Order of Odd Fellows (IOOF) from Reverend David Leslie, a former Methodist missionary.
+The land claim extended south along the Territorial Road, covering the area now surrounding the intersection of South Commercial and Hoyt Streets.

-The Methodist Mission in Oregon was founded by the Reverend Jason Lee in 1834 on the bank of the Willamette River 10 miles north of present-day Salem.
-It was the first mission to Native Americans to be established in the Pacific Northwest.
+The Methodist Mission in Oregon was established in 1834 by Reverend Jason Lee on the bank of the Willamette River, about 10 miles north of present-day Salem.
+It was the first mission to Native Americans in the Pacific Northwest.

-After the mission headquarters was moved to Chemeketa (Salem) in 1841, the mission was reorganized and subsequently disbanded.
-Rev. Leslie claimed land at the south edge of the Salem townsite developed by former missionaries and settled there with his second wife, the former missionary Adelia Judson Olley.
+In 1841, the mission headquarters moved to Chemeketa (now Salem), where it was reorganized and later disbanded.
+Reverend Leslie claimed land at the southern edge of the Salem townsite, which had been developed by former missionaries.
+He settled there with his second wife, Adelia Judson Olley, also a former missionary.

-Salem's Odd Fellows Rural Cemetery is among the oldest fraternal-society-sponsored burial grounds in Oregon.
-Such cemeteries usually were organized in fulfillment of the order's charter obligation to provide for last needs of the members.
+Salem’s Odd Fellows Rural Cemetery is one of the oldest fraternal-society-sponsored burial grounds in Oregon.
+These cemeteries were typically established to fulfill the order’s charter obligation to care for the final needs of its members.

 Salem Pioneer Cemetery Plat Map